Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Inference for Option Pricing Using Multiple Information Sources

-Given the clear link between the continuous-time representation of the SV model and both spot and derivative prices, there are three obvious sources of information from the financial market that can be used to conduct inference in this setting: the daily spot return, denoted by $ r_{t}$, measures constructed from high-frequency returns, denoted collectively by $HF_{t}$, and observed option prices across all strike and maturity combinations traded on day $t$, collectively denoted by $O_{t}$. { Given the structural equations in (\ref{eq:spot})-(\ref{eq:call}), we can link these three sources of information through a directed acyclic graph (DAG) (see \citealp{thulasiraman2011graphs}), which shows the conditional dependence structure between the unobserved elements in the model, represented as rectangular nodes, and the observed components of the model, represented by circular nodes. }
+Given the clear link between the continuous-time representation of the SV model and both spot and derivative prices, there are three obvious sources of information from the financial market that can be used to conduct inference:

-The DAG in Figure \ref{fig:dgp} clarifies that different sources of observed data (circular nodes) are influenced by different unobservable components (square nodes).
-In Sections \ref{sec:spots}-\ref{sec:deriv} we describe the different data sources in more detail.
-In Section \ref {sec:modInference}, we discuss how one could conduct Bayesian modular inference using the DAG modelling structure presented in Figure \ref{fig:dgp}.